Jay-Karia/jqlite/docs/features/selection.md

 # Multiple Key Selection

-This features allows you to select multiple keys from an object using a single query.
+This features allows you to select multiple keys from an object.

 ## Parenthesis
-Use parenthesis `()` to groups property names inside.
+Use parenthesis `()` to group property names inside.

 `$.(users, employees)`